Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General: Experiments

+\textbf{Datasets.} We evaluate PaPE on 8 datasets that span diverse vision modalities and tasks, showcasing its broad applicability.
 We consider three spatio-temporal datasets.
 UCF101 \cite{soomroUCF101Dataset1012012} contains videos for action recognition of 101 actions.
 DvsGesture \cite{amirLowPowerFully2017} and GEN1 \cite{detournemireLargeScaleEventbased2020} are event camera datasets.
 Event streams are asynchronous, spatially sparse and temporally continuous, in contrast to synchronous, spatially dense, and temporally discrete videos.
 DvsGesture targets action recognition of 11 actions and has high spatial sparsity.
 GEN1 provides 39 hours of automotive driving for 2D object detection of cars and pedestrians and has medium spatial sparsity.
 Thus, we get a rich variety of spatio-temporal data types.
+ImageNet-1K \cite{deng2009imagenet,russakovskyImageNetLargeScale2015} offers 1M images for classification of 1K categories.
+COCO \cite{linMicrosoftCOCOCommon2014} provides more than 200K images for 2D object detection of 80 categories.
+Together, ImageNet-1K and COCO evaluate PaPE on large-scale image-based datasets.
+ScanNet \cite{daiScanNetRichlyAnnotated3D2017} and ModelNet40 \cite{wu3DShapeNetsDeep2015} are 3D point cloud datasets.
+ScanNet focuses on indoor scenes with widely distributed points and point-level semantic segmentation.
+ModelNet40 contains densely sampled object shapes and targets object-level classification.
 Finally, nuScenes \cite{caesarNuScenesMultimodalDataset2020} combines camera and LiDAR inputs for 3D object detection.
 We use nuScenes to test PaPE in a challenging multi-modal real-world setting.

 \textbf{Models.} The different modalities call for modality-specific Transformer variants.
 We choose to use standard models that stay close to the original Transformer architecture.
 For images, we adopt ViT \cite{dosovitskiyImageWorth16x162020} and equip it with a YOLOv10 \cite{wangYOLOv10RealTimeEndtoEnd2024a} head for object detection.
 For point clouds, we rely on Point Transformer V3 \cite{wuPointTransformerV32024}, optimized for 3D reasoning.
 For videos, we use ViViT \cite{arnabViViTVideoVision2021}, a dedicated video vision transformer.
 For event cameras, we employ a ViT with spatio-temporal tokens obtained from Spiking Patches \cite{ohrstrom2025spiking} and re-use the YOLOv10 head for object detection on GEN1.
 For nuScenes, we use UniTR \cite{wangUniTRUnifiedEfficient2023}, a unified multi-modal transformer.